tmtrademarked/facebook_cleartext/README.md

 When the app runs, the first breakpoint in MainApplication will be hit.
 When the second breakpoint is hit, StrictMode will be enabled - and the call will crash.

 In real practice, I believe this happens if flushes are triggered at key moments.
 I suspect this happens for us because we have a splash screen that invokes after a delay.
+But getting the timing exactly right without a debugger is tricky.